krgreene/geo-info/README.md

 # geo-info
-Geo-informatics training manual for Ministry of Agriculture (Dominica)
+Geo-informatics training manual for Ministry of Agriculture (Dominica).